Trish Benson

 I see adults individually and as couples for short-term counselling and longer-term therapy; I also see young people over 14.

-Our sessions offer you a place where you don’t have to feel invisible, where you can bring the things that bother you, we can try to understand these together.
+Our sessions offer you a place where you don’t have to feel invisible, where you can bring the things that bother you, and we can try to understand these together.

 We take our time to see where the misalignments and miscommunications have developed.